ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 a) Connect to your Autopilot via Mission Planner either through direct USB connection or wireless telemetry link.

 b) Connect your modified shutter release cable to a free GPIO capable pin on the autopilot making sure to maintain the correct orientation for polarity.
-For example, by default on the Pixhawk, AUX5 or AUX6 is configured to be a GPIO.
+For example, by default on the Pixhawk, AUX5 or AUX6 is configured to be a GPIO and can be used as a Relay output.

 c) Connect the shutter release cable to your camera and power the camera on